 - Trouble fighting infections

-If your healthcare provider suspects FGR, you will have other tests.
-These include:
+your healthcare provider thinks you have FGR, you’ll have other tests.
+These

 You may have repeat ultrasound exams, Doppler studies, and other tests.

 Management depends on how serious the FGR is.
 This is based on the ultrasound